 Our marketing efforts are focused on providing manufactured homes that are customizable and appeal to a wide range of home buyers, on a regional basis, in the markets we serve.
-The primary demographics for our products are entry-level and move-up buyers and persons age 55 and older.
-We also market to special niches such as subdivision developers and second home or vacation home buyers.
+The primary demographics for our products are entry-level and move-up buyers and persons aged 55 and older.
+We also market and sell to manufactured housing community owners, subdivision developers and second home or vacation home buyers.